aseidma/LinkedIn-Focus/README.md

-# LinkedIn-InFocus
+# LinkedInFocus
-A chrome extension that hides the Linkedin News feed and the Emerging News and Views panel.
+LinkedInFocus is a web extension that allows you to hide the news feed and news panel on LinkedIn so you can focus on your career!

 ### Before
 ![Before](before.png)